Rivers Edge RV Park General Rules & Regulations

 While we can’t provide a list including every possible scenario, following are a few examples that should be helpful:

-Doors, shrouds, panels, windows and coverings, etc. should be intact and not unsightly.
+Doors, shrouds, panels, windows and coverings, etc. should be intact, have original paint and not unsightly.

 Exterior should be not unsightly, and should be free of obvious, poorly-repaired damages.